blowmage/blowmage.github.com/_posts/2013-01-24-writing-conf-proposals.md

 **Stop selling.** Any selection member has already read through dozens or hundreds of proposals all vying for their attention.
 This isn't the place for the hard sell.
 This is the place to level with the selection member.
 Is this only aimed at basket weaving beginners with extensive underwater experience?
 Then state that here.

-**Explain the destination.** Are you intentionally trying to sell one thing in your description because its popular, but then expose it as flawed during your session?
+**Explain the destination.** Are you intentionally trying to sell one thing in your description because it's popular, but then expose it as flawed during your session?
 Let the selection members know.
 If you have a hard time quantifying where attendees are going to be at the end of your session, you might have a problem with your proposal.

 **Thank them.** Do you like their conference?
 Have you been there before?
 What do you like about it?
 More than kissing up, it shows you understand the kind of conference the organizers are striving for.
 It's not a good place to rant about what is wrong with the conference, the community, or the world.